Blue Bay & Roberts Point

 Once again you have a nice big car park to gear up in and then just a little bit of a walk across the sand to the reef.

-ou can just walk over the reef and do a stride into one of the gulleys but just be careful of your footing as the reef will be sharp and slippery and you could potentially cut yourself if you slip, trip or fall.
+You can just walk over the reef and do a stride into one of the gulleys but just be careful of your footing as the reef will be sharp and slippery and you could potentially cut yourself if you slip, trip or fall.

 If you need to you can do a sand entry but you will need to walk down the beach a bit.
 I am obviously getting to lazy in my old age.

 Roberts Point is a straight reef, with little troughs that seem to run in part along the length of the reef.
+The site is shallow and not a huge abundance of marine life presented itself to us.

 I have to say the surge was a lot more noticeable compared to Blue Bay, but I think that was because we stuck a lot closer to reef on this dive due to the potential for boat traffic.